Skip to main content

 But maybe the answer to being a better snowboarder and having more fun has nothing to do with the board itself.
 Maybe your answer is a few centimeters north: your boots and bindings.

 Recently, I was able to test the Burton Loback Step-On bindings and Photon Soft Boot.
-Burton’s concept is that late-season riding should be a bit more “surfy” and fluid because conditions are less than ideal.
-My experience opened up Pandora’s box, which might change how I approach snowboarding forever.
+Burton’s concept with low-back bindings is that late-season riding should be a bit more “surfy” and fluid because conditions are less than ideal.
+My experience opened up Pandora’s box, which might change how I approach snowboarding.

 What is the Burton Loback Step-On snowboard binding, anyway?

 Yeah, so, Lobacks are weird.
-But it’s a good kind of weird, I promise.
+But it’s a good kind of weird.

 The Burton Loback Step-On binding is basically a Step-On binding without the high-back.
 That means forward lean is not adjustable, and you’ve got nothing to lean into on heel-side turns.
-There’s a small “dummy plate” across the rear bridge where the high-back typically is, but nothing extends upward.
+There’s a short “dummy plate” across the rear bridge where a high-back typically would be on a normal binding, but nothing extends upward with the Step-On Loback.

 And you might wonder why Burton would do this.
 Why take the high-back off a binding?
 More to the point, why not just sell that little “dummy plate” and encourage users to take the high-back off their existing Step-On bindings?
 There’s a good reason — or reasons.

 First, Burton doesn’t want people tinkering with their Step-On bindings.
-A Burton representative tells me that while they’re happy to let customers replace the rear clip on a Step-On boot, they prefer to let their own technicians repair bindings.
+A Burton representative tells me that while they’re happy to let customers replace the rear clip on a Step-On boot, they prefer to let their own technicians repair everything else, including toe clips.

 Second, Burton designed Loback Step-On bindings to be used with “soft” boots.
 Soft boots have a greater range of motion.
 The overall idea is that bindings without backs and a softer boot will yield a “surfier” riding experience.
 “Surfy” is, after all, quintessential Burton, where snowboard graphics are often reminiscent of the heyday of surf culture.
 Let’s not forget Burton’s founder, Jake Burton Carpenter, originally called snowboarding “snurfing.”